List of Super Bowl lead-out programs

 The Super Bowl is the annual championship game of the National Football League (NFL), and is typically the highest-rated single television broadcast in the United States of any given year.
 As such, the television network that broadcasts the game will typically use it as a tent-pole for another program—airing following the conclusion of the game telecast—to take advantage of and retain the expanded audience.

 The lead-out program is typically a highly anticipated special episode or a season premiere of an existing primetime program (such as a flagship drama, sitcom, or reality series), or in some cases, the premiere of a new series.

+In many cases, the local markets of the participating teams may preempt the lead-out program and/or move it to an alternate channel to continue postgame coverage after the network signs off its coverage.

 Overview

 The Super Bowl provides an extremely strong lead-in to the programming on the channel following the game, the effects of which can last for several hours.
 For instance, in discussing the ratings of a local TV station, Buffalo, New York television critic Alan Pergament noted on the coattails from Super Bowl XLVII, which aired on CBS: "A paid program that ran on Channel 4 at 2:30 in the morning had a 1.3 rating.
 That's higher than some CW prime time shows get on WNLO-TV, Channel 4's sister station."

 The Super Bowl lead-out is typically aired across most U.S. markets simultaneously, and is usually one hour in length, although before the game adopted its standard kickoff time of just after 6:00 p.m.
 ET in the early 1990s, it was not uncommon for longer programs to be broadcast.
 When the game moved into a later time slot in 1983, the game and its associated post-game programming would be scheduled until 10:00 p.m.
 Eastern Time / 7:00 p.m.
 Pacific Time, allowing for only one hour of network programming until the late local news.
 Outside of the few blowout games through the game's history, these programs never have started anywhere near the mentioned time, due to the extended length of the pre-game, halftime, and post-game festivities.
 Viewership for ABC's airing of Alias in 2003 after Super Bowl XXXVII was dampened by an unusually-long 40-minute post-game show (which featured a performance by Bon Jovi prior to the trophy presentation), which pushed the start time past 11:00 p.m.
 ET.
-Although a series high, the episode was one of the lowest-rated Super Bowl lead-outs.
+Although a series high, the episode was one of the lowest-rated Super Bowl lead-outs at the time.
+At Super Bowl LVIII, the series premiere of Tracker was pushed to 11:14 p.m.
+ET due to the game's overtime finish (which made it the longest Super Bowl game to-date), but CBS did achieve 18.4 million viewers.